Introductory Information About Hyperacusis

 Patients who enroll in this clinic receive special evaluation for hyperacusis at the initial evaluation.
 If present, the hyperacusis is rated in severity from mild (loudness discomfort level thresholds are near normal at 90+ dB at all frequencies) to profound (thresholds for loudness tolerance are nearly identical to air conducted measurements for sound detection).

 The Johnson Hyperacusis Quotient is used to rate severity and judge progress.
-Patients who have hyperacusis identified will always receive treatment for this
+Patients who have hyperacusis identified will always receive treatment for this condition first, prior to therapy for tinnitus.
+Dr. Pawel Jastreboff's Habituation Therapy has been found to be the premiere treatment for hyperacusis at this time.
+Many patients find rapid improvement during the first 6 months of therapy.

 Treatment requires intensive directive educational counseling, frequent follow-ups and office visits, and often, the use of two sound therapy devices.
 These devices, if prescribed, are worn at least 8 hours a day.
 The patient is advised to increase and maintain a constant environmental noise level, and to avoid silence.